WILLTJURREIT/Coin_Flipper/README.md

 - I have increased my understanding of variables, fragments, MVC and MVVM.
 - Configuring your app to target a recent API level ensures that users can benefit from security and performance improvements.
 - Always remember to rename using refactor
+- Extracting a resource makes it easier to manage and modify things like text, images, and styles throughout your app.    **eg. android:text="@string/no_internet" in layout ".xml"**
 -

+## Method I use to help learn:
+I each code, I want to better understand I write notes in my code and document it as I go.
+I understand this adds extra text content to the code, but my goal is to learn, in future code, I will minimize the text comments for efficiency.
+I also want to express my learnings to the instructor who will mark this assignment, to show my effort in actually learning this content.

 ## Steps taken through the assignment: